aertslab/pySCENIC/README.rst

 .. caution::
     These ranking databases are 1.1 Gb each so downloading them might take a while.
 An annotations file is typically 100Mb in size.

+A list of transcription factors is required for the network inference step (GENIE3/GRNBoost2).
+These lists can be downloaded from `https://github.com/aertslab/pySCENIC/tree/master/resources`.

 Tutorial
 --------